rwxrob/notes/Current cycling kit clothing items.md

 - Velotoze feather weight gloves (>10C or sunguard)
 ## Legs

 The science says that erroring on the side of warm legs, not cold, is overall better for fitness and performance.
 When the surface temperature of your legs is warmer they work better.
-This is why all the pros in Girona wear tights even when they could probably ride without them.
+This is why all the [pros in Girona wear tights even when they could probably ride without them](https://youtu.be/xYaStNJVaKQ?si=SmvaBlja3T-mtJcS&t=279).

-- Patagonia Dirt Roamer Storm pant
+- Patagonia Dirt Roamer Storm pant (<12C)
-- prAna Stretch Zion Slim pant (<12C)
+- prAna Stretch Zion Slim pant (<18C)
 - Cycorld outdoor shorts (pocket flap cut off)
-- G Gradual hiking carbo short, camo
+- G Gradual hiking cargo short, camo
 - Ornot Lightweight Mission short
 - ExOfficio Give-N-Go Sport Mesh 9" boxer brief

 > [!No Pad]
 > Like many pros and ultra-endurance athletes, I don't do padded shorts.
 They cause abrasions and numbness and are nearly impossible to keep clean.
-I just make sure to ride daily to stay adapted to my Trek endurance saddle that matches my ergonomics.
+I just make sure to ride daily to stay adapted to my Trek endurance saddle that matches my ergonomics (yes, even on the long days).
 # Feet

 - Lake CX146 winter road shoes (43, 1 size bigger) (<14C or >50% chance of rain, all-road)